SpurwingIO/Availability-Solutions/solution_01/README.md

-# Group Scheduling and Booking software
+# Scheduling Tool for Teams Across Different Time Zones
 This project is an implementation of a group scheduling tool and booking tool for teams.

 This software is inspired by online tools like Doodle, which allow us to share a link where team members can indicate their availability.
 The results can be monitored in real-time and show all overlapping dates and times where all users can attend.